Whiplash Injury: Symptoms, Causes, and Treatment

 What is whiplash?

-To better understand the anatomy of your neck and how the vertebrae work together, check out our guide to cervical anatomy.
+To better understand the complex structure of your neck and how the vertebrae work together, check out our guide to cervical anatomy.

 What are the symptoms of whiplash?